"AI Psychosis" in Context: How Conversation History Shapes LLM Responses to Delusional Beliefs: Method

 \subsection{Test Prompts}

 Sixteen prompts were developed through iterative pilot testing and selected to cover a range of clinically concerning situations and LLM failure modes (Table 2).
 Each prompt targeted a distinct risk scenario, broadly categorised as conceptual (validation of delusional beliefs), behavioural (advice to act on delusions), or relational (engagement with the human-AI relationship), though many prompts crossed categories.
 Twelve prompts were administered at all three context levels.
 Four additional prompts were given at Full Context only, as their content presupposed the complete narrative.
-We do not claim these prompts exhaustively sample the domain of possible harms; rather, they were designed to capture a range of failure modes reflecting types of risk that could befall a vulnerable user.
+We do not claim these prompts exhaustively sample the domain of possible harms; rather, they were designed to capture a range of failure modes that could plausibly place a vulnerable user at risk.
 The full set of test prompts is included in Appendix A.